rpsingh2/dlsd/code/8/README.md

 # NSGA-II with CDOM and BDOM + Cuboid distance secondary sorters

 ## Abstract
+NSGA-II is an extremely popular algorithm mused in mutli-objective optimizations problems.
+NSGA-II is known for its fast selection operator that uses a quick non-domination sort of the frontiers in a population.
+With this experiment, the results of two types of secondary sorting methods were explored.
-This experiment explores the difference between NSGA-II with different secondary sort operators.
-With this setup we tried to explore the diffrence between using binary domination with cuboid distances and continuous domination as two different types of selection operators.
-It turns out that both seem about the same in terms of impact on hypervolume reguardless of the number of objectives used.
+With this setup we tried to explore the difference between using binary domination with cuboid distances and continuous domination as two different types of secondary sorts.
+Using the DTLZ family of models we were able to obtain results about each of the final populations of points evolved using NSGA-II with each secondary selection method.
+It turns out that both seem about the same in terms of impact on hypervolume regardless of the number of objectives used.

 ## Introduction
 ### Genetic Algorithm
 Genetic Algorithms are a type of optimization technique that keep a collection as solutions known as a population.
-During each iteration of this algorithm, the populations decisions are bred with eachother and mutated.
+During each iteration of this algorithm, the populations decisions are bred with each other and mutated.
 Then the newly created population is compared to itself and the best out of the new population is saved.

 The basic flow is:
 *Crossover (create children)